 Once the query is optimized, BigQuery will execute it in parallel over various worker nodes.
-The results of each execution node are then combined into a single result set which is sent back to you.
+The results of scheduled query from each execution node are then combined into a single result set which is sent back to you.

-At any point in the process, if an error is encountered, it will be reported back to you with an explanation of why the query failed.
+At any point in the process, if an error is encountered with query results, it will be reported back to you with an explanation of why the query failed.
 This way, you can adjust your query and try again until you get the results that you need.

 Comparing Google BigQuery with Other Competitors